Twitter Feed

 Matching Shared Hosting environment

 Hosts is also useful to emulate your shared hosting environment.
-For example if you host uses a seperate domain for their database server [internal.db.hostingco.com] you can emulate the host on your development machine.
+For example if you host uses a separate domain for their database server [internal.db.hostingco.com] you can emulate the host on your development machine, without affecting the live server.